Runner Authoring Guide

 SDK-agnostic manner are in the beam-runners-core-construction-java

-artifact, in the org.apache.beam.runners.core.construction
+artifact, in the org.apache.beam.sdk.util.construction

 namespace.